North West Thunder

-North West Thunder, commonly referred to as Thunder, are a women's cricket team that represent Lancashire and North West England, one of eight regional hubs in English domestic women's cricket.
-They play their home matches at various grounds, including Old Trafford Cricket Ground.
-They are captained by Eleanor Threlkeld and coached by Paul Shaw.
-The team carries over many elements of the WCSL team Lancashire Thunder, but are now partnered with Lancashire, Cheshire and Cumbria.
+North West Thunder, commonly referred to as Thunder, were a women's cricket team that represented Lancashire and North West England, one of eight regional hubs in English domestic women's cricket.
+They played their home matches at various grounds, including Old Trafford Cricket Ground.
+They were captained by Eleanor Threlkeld and coached by Chris Read.
+The team carried over many elements of the WCSL team Lancashire Thunder, but were partnered with Lancashire, Cheshire and Cumbria.

+At the end of the 2024 season, following reforms to the structure of women's domestic cricket, the team was effectively replaced by a professionalised Lancashire team.